As we age, so do our eyes and vision. Learn more about eye conditions at 60.

 Preservatives are used in some eye-drops to stop bacteria from developing inside the bottle.
 It can be better to use preservative-free drops if you use them more than six times a day.
 The preservatives could cause damage to the sensitive cells on the eye surface, which can be particularly dangerous in severe cases of dry eye syndrome.

-Eye drops containing preservatives can also be harmful for soft contact lens wearers as the preservatives can stick to the lens and damage the eye.
+Eye drops containing preservatives can also be harmful to soft contact lens wearers as the preservatives can stick to the lens and damage the eye.

 Eye ointments are often used while you sleep as they can cause your vision to become blurry.
 They help lubricate your eyes and prevent your tears from evaporating overnight if your eyes are slightly open.
 However they shouldn’t be used while wearing contact lenses – if you wear contacts, your GP may be able to recommend alternative treatments.